jordanmpalmer/Ubuntu-Setup-Tool/README.md

 ### Available Packages

-The following packages can be installed using the Linux Setup Tool:
+The following packages can be installed using the Ubuntu Setup Tool:

 - **Zsh** (with or without [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh))
 - **[Tmux](https://github.com/tmux/tmux)** (with Tmux Plugin Manager)